A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If you’re covering your whole family on your employer’s plan, it’s worth finding out how much it would be to insure just yourself under your employer’s plan.
 If your employer subsidizes the cost of premiums for employees but not for dependents and spouses, it’s possible that the cost to cover your whole family would be lower if you split the family onto two plans, using an individual market plan for your family members and your employer-sponsored plan for yourself.

 This is especially true in 2023 and future years, since the government fixed the family glitch and family members in this situation might find that they’re eligible for subsidies in the Marketplace.
-But as noted above, you’d almost certainly need to compare the after-tax cost of the employer-sponsored plan with the post-tax cost of the individual market plan.
+But as noted above, you’ll also likely find that your premiums for the employer-sponsored coverage are being deducted from your check pre-tax, whereas you’ll probably be paying individual market premiums on a post-tax basis.
+So you would need to account for this in your comparison of the cost of the plans.

 Be sure to also consider provider networks and drug formularies, as well as the out-of-pocket costs on both options before you make a decision.
 And keep in mind that family deductibles and family out-of-pocket maximums only apply to all family members on a single plan; if your family is on two plans, each plan would have its own out-of-pocket limit.